pace/cloud-sdk-ios/docs/index.md

 - `POIModelConvertible` has been removed as it is no longer relevant.
 - The property `isOnlineCoFuGasStation` of `POIKit.GasStation` is now a computed property, thus the setter is no longer accessible.

+### From 20.x.x to 21.x.x

+- The enum case `POIKit.CofuGasStation.boundingBox(center: CLLocation, radius: CLLocationDistance)` has been renamed to `POIKit.CofuGasStation.boundingCircle(center: CLLocation, radius: CLLocationDistance)`.

 ## Contribute
 ### Localizable Strings Generation